Buderim

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Buderim has 77 active public transport stops, all of which are bus stops.
 These stops are served by six different routes that together facilitate 705 weekly passenger trips.
-The accessibility of these transport services is rated as good, with residents typically residing 347 meters from the nearest stop.
-As a primarily residential area, most Buderim residents commute outward, predominantly using cars (94%).
+The accessibility of these transport services is rated as good, with residents on average located 347 meters from the nearest stop.
+As a predominantly residential area, most Buderim residents commute outward.
+Cars remain the primary mode of transportation, used by 94% of residents.
 On average, there are 1.5 vehicles per dwelling in the area.
-According to the 2021 Census, 19.2% of residents work from home, which may be influenced by COVID-19 conditions.

 Frequently Asked Questions - Transport